HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/traditional_deployment/cluster_consideration/clus_plan_http_failover.md

 ## Failover and lost data

-Data that is stored in the JVM memory is not managed by the application server or the HCL Portal server because replication might be lost in the case of failover.
+Data that is stored in the JVM memory is not managed by the application server or the HCL DX server because replication might be lost in the case of failover.
 Even with the distributed session support, users cannot recover any uncommitted information that is not stored in sessions or other replicated data areas.
 In such cases, users might restart a transaction after a failover occurs.
 For example, if you are working with a portlet and moved between several screens when a failover occurs, you return to the initial screen.
 If you are attempting to deploy a portlet when a failover occurs, the deployment might not be successful.
 Therefore, you must redeploy the portlet.
 The validity <!-- I'm sure what validity means here.
 Integrity?
 Status?
 How is a user login session valid or invalid? --> of user login sessions is maintained despite node failures with distributed session support enabled.

 In cases when a portlet does not support failover, a `Portlet unavailable` message is displayed for the portlet after a failover occurs.
 If a portlet supports partial or incomplete failover, some data that is displayed before the failover might disappear after the failover occurs.
 The portlet might not work as expected.
 In such extreme cases, the user must log out and log in to resume normal operation.